-“STAY” is an easy pop-country track that shows the girls experimenting to outer genre reaches.
-While I don’t think it can hold its own against the likes of “PLAYING WITH FIRE” or “WHISTLE,” I do appreciate the exploration into a slower, less demanding style.
-“STAY” has that sort of charm that you get from earlier Taylor Swift songs, the kind of thing that’s likeable because it’s a simple and cushy experience without the excessive bubblegum that might push it too far into conventionality.
+“Stay” is an easy pop-country track that experiments with mixing genres.
+While I don’t think it can hold its own against “Playing with Fire” or “Whistle,” I appreciate their exploration into a slower, less demanding style.
+“Stay” has the charm of early Taylor Swift songs.
+It’s simple and cushy without excessive bubblegum to push it too far into conventionality.

-Also included in “SQUARE TWO” is an acoustic version of “WHISTLE” that sounds slightly akin to “STAY” due to the similar guitar-strummed chords.
-It doesn’t really impact the collection negatively or positively, doesn’t add anything to the original version of the song, nor does it detract.
+Also included on “Square Two” is an acoustic version of “Whistle” that, like “Stay,” has softer, guitar-strummed chords.
+It doesn’t really add anything to the original version of the song, nor does it detract.
 It’s just kind of there, and I’m fine with that.

-Track #4, “WHISTLE,” is is a perfect blend of trap overtones and the infectious melodies that K-pop is known for.
-With a chorus composed of a catchy whistled tune, sleek rap verses that highlight the breezy charm and cool charisma of Jennie and Lisa, sewn together by majestic trade off bridges that showcase the soaring vocal talents of Jisoo and Rose, “WHISTLE” is a properly electric debut track from promising new artists… and one of the best singles of 2016 from anywhere in the world.
+Track four, “Whistle,” is a perfect blend of trap overtones and the infectious melodies that K-pop is known for.
+With a catchy whistled chorus, sleek rap verses, and majestic bridges, “Whistle” is a properly electric debut track – and one of the best singles of 2016 from anywhere in the world.

-The last entry, “BOOMBAYAH,” is all club-banger K-pop, a slick blend of EDM and hip-hop made extremely fashionable by icy bars from Jennie and Lisa, wrapped together with steamy lines from Jisoo and Rose and a thoroughly danceable electronic chorus.
-“BOOMBAYAH” shows that BLACKPINK can slay through the ranks of typical K-pop club hits to create something likeable and catchy, albeit somewhat lacking in true originality.
+The last track, “Boombayah,” is all club-banger K-pop, a slick blend of EDM and hip-hop made extremely fashionable by icy bars from Jennie and Lisa, wrapped together with steamy lines from Jisoo and Rosé and a thoroughly danceable electronic chorus.
+“Boombayah” shows that Blackpink can slay through the ranks of typical K-pop club hits to create something likable and catchy, albeit somewhat lacking in originality.